SmartMedicalCodex/smc-augmented-dataset/README.md

 #### Summary

-This repository contains an augmented dataset so the result of a large body of work performed in our innovation lab can be shared with the scientific community, providing researchers with a valuable dataset.
+This repository contains a spanish augmented dataset so the result of a large body of work performed in our innovation lab can be shared with the scientific community, providing researchers with a valuable dataset.

-The provided dataset was created to address the limitations of existing public datasets focused on ICD-10, most of which are: small in size, unrepresentative and disequilibrated in terms of class distribution.
+The provided dataset was created to address the limitations of existing public datasets focused on ICD-10 in spanish, which are few, small in size, unrepresentative and disequilibrated in terms of class distribution.
 To create it, we developed a synthetic data generator based on datasets publicaly available and in-house techniques to improve the results, then we used it to generate test datasets of almost-real quality information, thus providing a large volume of data with balanced distribution of classes and a varied lexicon that we used to train SmartMedicalCodex's machine learning models.

 #### Content

-The augmented dataset published here contains the highest ICD-10 level key and a related descriptive text of what the key may contain.
+The augmented dataset published here contains the highest ICD-10 level key and a related descriptive text of what the key may contain, in spanish.

 #### Development